Medically Reviewed by Debra Jaliman, MD on August 20, 2020

 Seek Professional Help

 If you're losing hair, visit your doctor.
-She can help pinpoint the cause -- whether it's a health condition, medications, stress, or other lifestyle issues -- and suggest treatments.
+They can help pinpoint the cause -- whether it's a health condition, medications, stress, or other lifestyle issues -- and suggest treatments.